Diego de Landa: Justifications

-Scholars have argued that Mexican inquisitions showed little concern to eradicate magic or convict individuals for heterodox beliefs and that witchcraft was treated more as a religious problem capable of being resolved by confession and absolution.
-Landa, however, perhaps inspired by intolerant fellow Franciscan Cardenal, Cisneros, from the same Toledo convent, was "monomaniacal in his fervor" against it.
+Scholars have argued that Mexican inquisitions showed little concern to eradicate magic or convict individuals for heterodox beliefs, and that witchcraft was treated more as a religious problem capable of being resolved by confession and absolution.
+Perhaps inspired by intolerant fellow Franciscan Cardinal Cisneros from the same Toledo convent, Landa was "monomaniacal in his fervor" against it.
 Landa believed a huge underground network of apostasies, led by displaced indigenous priests, were jealous of the power the Church enjoyed and sought to reclaim it for themselves.
 The apostates, Landa surmised, had launched a counteroffensive against the Church, and he believed it was his duty to expose the evil before it could revert the population to their old heathen ways.
 Landa claimed that he had discovered evidence of human sacrifice and other idolatrous practices while rooting out native idolatry.
 Although one of the alleged victims of said sacrifices, Mani Encomendero Dasbatés, was later found to be alive, and Landa's enemies contested his right to run an inquisition, Landa insisted a papal bull, Exponi nobis, justified his actions.

 However, Lopez de Cogolludo, Landa's chief Franciscan biographer, wrote of Landa's firsthand experiences with human sacrifices.
 When Landa first came to the Yucatán, he made it his mission to walk the breadth of the peninsula and preach to the most remote villages.
 While passing through Cupules, he came upon a group of 300 about to sacrifice a young boy.
 Enraged, Landa stormed through the crowd, released the boy, smashed the idols and began preaching with such zeal and sincerity that they begged him to remain in the land and teach them more.

-Landa was remarkable in that he was willing to go where no others would.
-He entered lands that had been only recently conquered, where native resentment of Spaniards was still very intense.
-Armed with nothing but the conviction to learn as much of native culture as he could so that it would be easier for him to destroy it in the future, Landa formulated an intimate contact with natives.
+Landa was unique in that he was willing to go into recently conquered, where native resentment of Spaniards was still very intense.
+Over the course of his journeys, Landa formulated an intimate contact with natives.
 Natives placed him in such an esteemed position they were willing to show him some of their sacred writings that had been transcribed on deerskin books.
 To Landa and the other Franciscan friars, the very existence of these Maya codices was proof of diabolical practices.
 In references to the books, Landa said: